pointguard0/aminasyan.github.io/_pages/about.md

 1. Yerevan State University (YSU)
 - Teaching Assistant in "Probability Theory I, II " 2019-2021
 - Teaching Assistant in "Stochastic Processes" 2020-2021
+2. Skolkovo Institute of Science and Technology (SkolTech)
+- Teaching Assistant in "Biostatistics" 2018-2019
-2. Higher School of Economics (HSE)
+4. Higher School of Economics (HSE)
 - Teaching Assistant in "Probability Theory and Statistics I, II" 2014-2016
 - Teaching Assistant in "Statistical Methods in Machine Learning" 2017-2018
 - Teaching Assistant in "Statistics of Stochastic Processes" 2017-2019